 - Accreditation: Council for the Accreditation of Counseling and Related Educational Programs (CACREP)

 With a unique low residency format, the online master’s of arts in couple and family therapy at Antioch University has combined traditional online learning with the benefits of in-person instruction.
-Throughout the program, students will be required to complete in-person classes, or residencies, at Antioch.
+Throughout the program, students will be required to complete in-person classes or residencies at Antioch.
 These intensive face-to-face weeks afford students the chance to get to know faculty as well as interact with their peers.

 Between residencies, students complete their coursework online at their own pace.
 The first year of this program is all coursework, while the second and third include in-person practicums and internships.